Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 - IPCC SSP1-1.9

-A scenario in which climate mitigation measures are adopted to keep the rise in temperature to 1.5°C or less under sustainable development, to achieve a net zero in CO2 emissions by 2050 - IPCC SSP5-8.5
+A scenario in which climate mitigation measures are adopted to keep the rise in temperature to 1.5°C or less under sustainable development, to achieve a net zero in CO2 emissions by 2050.
+SSP1-1.9 envisions rapid and large-scale GHG reduction and a major societal transformation.
+For this reason, it incorporates many uncertainties, such as technological advancements toward decarbonization, the level of societal efforts, and the responsiveness to climate change. - IPCC SSP5-8.5

 A scenario in which no climate mitigation measures are adopted under fossil fuel-dependent development. - IEA Net Zero Emissions by 2050 Scenario(NZE)